What'sNEW Oct - Dec 2017

 01 Nov 2017: Our first notice about Oumuamua, an asteroid from beyond the solar system.

 Zubrin is entirely optimistic about the opportunity for bacteria to travel and survive between star systems, even without cometary panspermia.
-He knows that they swap genes rampantly and he conjectures that bacteria might contain undeployed genes and enable evolutionary advances among eukaryotic species via their microbiomes.
+He knows that bacteria swap genes rampantly and he conjectures that they might contain undeployed genes and enable evolutionary advances among eukaryotic species via their microbiomes.
 The essay is edifying and imaginative, as he freely ranges to several unorthodox speculations like our own.
 He gets it.
 Recommended.

 Introduction... has background.
 How is it Possible? includes similar speculations.